-Given that the Easterseals Internship in Clinical Psychology Program is currently participating in the APPIC Match a non-member of APPIC member, applicants must submit a completed application via the APPIC Application Portal no later than December 1 of the previous year.
+Given that the Easterseals Internship in Clinical Psychology Program is currently participating in the APPIC Match as an APPIC member, applicants must submit a completed application via the APPIC Application Portal no later than November 1 of the previous year.
 As noted previously, our internship begins on July 1 and ends on June 30.
-THE EASTERSEALS REHABILITATION CENTER'S PROGRAM MATCH CODE NUMBER IS 2512.
+The Easterseals Rehabilitation Center's APPIC member code number is 2512.
 For further information on "Internship Admissions, Support, and Initial Placement Data" please visit Internship Admissions.

 Jim Schroeder, Ph.D., HSPP